The Alchemy of Happiness: Kimiya

-Iḥyā′ ‘Ulūm al-Dīn
+Iḥyā′ 'Ulūm al-Dīn

-It is a common misconception that the Kimiya-yi sa'ādat is a rewrite of the Iḥyā′ ‘Ulūm al-Dīn.
-Iḥyā′ ‘Ulūm al-Dīn was written by al-Ghazali after abandoning his duties as a professor due to a "spiritual crisis", which led him to live in seclusion for several years.
+It is a common misconception that the Kimiya-yi sa'ādat is a rewrite of the Iḥyā′ 'Ulūm al-Dīn.
+Iḥyā′ 'Ulūm al-Dīn was written by al-Ghazali after abandoning his duties as a professor due to a "spiritual crisis", which led him to live in seclusion for several years.
 It was composed in Arabic, and was an attempt to show ways in which the lives of a Sufi could be based on what is demanded by Islamic law.
-There are definite parallels between Iḥyā′ ‘Ulūm al-Dīn and Kimiya-yi sa'ādat, however the four introductory chapters of the Kimiya-yi sa'ādat contain relevant theological discussions that set the two apart.
-The Kimiya-yi sa'ādat is noticeably shorter than the Iḥyā′ ‘Ulūm al-Dīn, however in the original Persian introduction of the Kimiya-yi sa'ādat, Ghazālī explicitly states he wrote Kimiya-yi sa'ādat to mirror the essence of Iḥyā′ ‘Ulūm al-Dīn and a few of his other theological writings; he wrote it in Persian so that it could reach a broader, popular audience in his homeland.
+There are definite parallels between Iḥyā′ 'Ulūm al-Dīn and Kimiya-yi sa'ādat, however the four introductory chapters of the Kimiya-yi sa'ādat contain relevant theological discussions that set the two apart.
+The Kimiya-yi sa'ādat is noticeably shorter than the Iḥyā′ 'Ulūm al-Dīn, however in the original Persian introduction of the Kimiya-yi sa'ādat, Ghazālī explicitly states he wrote Kimiya-yi sa'ādat to mirror the essence of Iḥyā′ 'Ulūm al-Dīn and a few of his other theological writings; he wrote it in Persian so that it could reach a broader, popular audience in his homeland.

 Translation and editing

 From its original Persian form the Kimiya-yi sa'ādat has been translated into Urdu, Turkish, Azerbaijani, and German.
 Husayn-Khadiv-i Jam edited the first half of the Persian text nearly two decades ago.
 This version is considered to be the most beneficial, as it improves upon the past editions by Ahmad Ahram and Muhammad Abbasi.
+It was translated into the Bengali language by Mirza Muhammad Yusuf Ali as Soubhaggô Spôrśômôṇi in 1895.

 In 1910, Claud Field published an abridged translation of the Kimiya-yi Sa'ādat utilizing the Urdu translation of the Persian text as well as an earlier English paraphrase of a Turkish translation by Muhammad Mustafa an-Nawali.
 Elton L. Daniel, a professor of Islamic history at the University of Hawaii, compared the texts given to him by Claud Field to the Persian edition and reorganized the sequence of the chapters and paragraph divisions in order to get them to correlate better with the original Kimiya-yi Sa'ādat.
 He also added annotations indicating the areas in which Field's translation varies from the original Kimiya-yi Sa'ādat, where certain texts were omitted/condensed, and identifies many of the individuals and Qur'anic citations found in the text.
 The most recent translation of Kimiya-yi sa'ādat was published in 2008 and was translated by Jay Crook.
 Most scholars agree that nothing can compare to a complete and fresh translation from the original Persian text.

 God has sent on Earth a hundred and twenty-four thousand prophets to teach men the prescription of this alchemy, and how to purify their hearts from baser qualities in the crucible of abstinence.
 This alchemy may be briefly described as turning away from the world, and its constituents are four: